optimalpranav/OS-Jackfruit/README.md

 ### 4.1 Isolation Mechanisms

-The container runtime uses Linux namespaces for isolation:
+This container runtime achieves isolation using Linux namespaces and chroot.

-* **CLONE_NEWPID** → Provides process isolation (container sees its own processes)
-* **CLONE_NEWUTS** → Allows setting a separate hostname for container
-* **CLONE_NEWNS** → Provides mount namespace isolation

-Additionally, `chroot()` is used to restrict the filesystem view of the container.
+* **CLONE_NEWPID (PID Namespace)**
+  Provides process isolation.
+Inside the container, the first process runs as PID 1 and cannot see host processes.

+* **CLONE_NEWUTS (UTS Namespace)**
+  Allows the container to have its own hostname using `sethostname()`, ensuring identity isolation.

+* **CLONE_NEWNS (Mount Namespace)**
+  Provides an isolated view of mount points.
+The `/proc` filesystem is mounted separately inside the container.

+* **chroot()**
+  Restricts the container’s filesystem to the specified root directory (`rootfs-alpha`), preventing access to host files.

 ---

-### 4.2 Execution Flow
+### 4.2 Container Execution Flow

-clone() → sethostname() → chroot() → mount /proc → execvp()
+The execution flow of the container is:

+1. The parent process calls `clone()` with namespace flags
+2. A new child process is created with isolated namespaces
+3. The child sets hostname using `sethostname()`
+4. Filesystem root is changed using `chroot()`
+5. `/proc` filesystem is mounted inside the container
+6. The command is executed using `execvp()`

 ---

 ### 4.3 Observations

-* Only container processes are visible using `ps`
+* `ps` shows only container processes → confirms PID isolation
-* Hostname changes to `container`
-* Filesystem is isolated from host
+* `hostname` outputs **container** → confirms UTS isolation
+* `ls /` shows isolated filesystem → confirms filesystem isolation
-* Commands run independently inside container
+* Commands execute independently from the host system

 ---

 ## 5. Design Decisions

-* Used `chroot()` instead of `pivot_root` for simplicity
+* Used `chroot()` instead of `pivot_root` for simplicity and ease of implementation
-* Focused on namespace-based isolation
+* Focused on core namespace-based isolation concepts
-* Implemented minimal container runtime instead of full Docker-like system
+* Designed a minimal container runtime rather than a full Docker-like system
+* Prioritized clarity and correctness over complexity

 ---

 ## 6. Limitations

-* No cgroups (no CPU/memory limits)
+* No resource control (no CPU or memory limits using cgroups)
-* No networking namespace
+* No networking namespace implemented
+* Not fully secure compared to production container systems
 * Limited to basic container functionality

 ---

 ## 7. Conclusion

-Successfully implemented a lightweight container runtime using Linux namespaces, demonstrating core concepts behind containerization.
+This project successfully demonstrates the fundamental concepts of containerization using Linux namespaces.

+It provides process isolation, hostname separation, and filesystem isolation, giving practical insight into how container technologies like Docker work internally.